 As you enter the Cathedral at Santiago, may God bless you with the foolishness to think that you can make a difference in the world, so that when you return home, you will do the things which others tell you cannot be done.

-What have you been learning about presence today that you want to remember?
+What have you been learning about a way of life today that you want to remember?

 Is there a next step you feel led to take in light of this walk's theme?